Mike Williams (wide receiver, born 1987): Tampa Bay Buccaneers

-2010 season

-Williams was drafted by the Tampa Bay Buccaneers in the fourth round (101st overall) in the 2010 NFL Draft.
+Williams was drafted by the Tampa Bay Buccaneers in the fourth round (101st overall) in the 2010 NFL draft.
 He was signed to a four-year contract on June 4, 2010.

-On September 12, 2010, he made his NFL debut against the Cleveland Browns, making 5 receptions for 30 yards and a touchdown.
+On September 12, 2010, he made his NFL debut against the Cleveland Browns, making five receptions for 30 yards and a touchdown.
 In his first pro season, Williams became the first Buccaneer rookie to score a touchdown in back-to-back games since Carnell Williams in 2005.
-On October 31, 2010, Williams recorded first career 100-yard receiving game at Arizona, finishing with 105 yards on four receptions and a touchdown.
+On October 31, 2010, Williams recorded his first career 100-yard receiving game at Arizona, finishing with 105 yards on four receptions and a touchdown.

 Williams started all 16 games as a rookie and had 65 receptions for 964 yards and 11 touchdowns.
 His 11 touchdowns marked a new Buccaneers franchise record for most receiving touchdowns in a single season.
-After his great rookie season, Williams finished second in voting for AP Offensive Rookie of the Year, and was a finalist for the NFL Pepsi Rookie of the Year.
-He was also named to The Sporting News NFL All- Rookie Team and PFW/PFWA All-Rookie Team and led all rookie receivers in the NFL in yardage (964), receptions (65) and touchdowns (11) in 2010.
+After his rookie season, Williams finished second in voting for AP Offensive Rookie of the Year, and was a finalist for the NFL Pepsi Rookie of the Year.
+He was also named to The Sporting News NFL All-Rookie Team and PFW/PFWA All-Rookie Team and led all rookie receivers in the NFL in yardage (964), receptions (65) and touchdowns (11) in 2010.
+He was ranked 83rd by his fellow players on the NFL Top 100 Players of 2011.

-2011 season

-In 2011, Williams took a step back as his receiving yards and touchdowns went down.
-He was still an effective starter as he caught 68 passes for 771 yards.

-2012 season

-He finished the 2012 season with a career-high in receiving yards with 996.
+In 2011, Williams caught 68 passes for 771 yards.
+Williams finished the 2012 season with a career-high in receiving yards with 996.

-2013 season

-On July 24, 2013 it was reported that Williams had agreed to a new six-year, $40.25 million contract with the Buccaneers that would have kept him in Tampa Bay through the 2018 season.
+On July 24, 2013, it was reported that Williams had agreed to a new six-year, $40.25 million contract with the Buccaneers that would have kept him in Tampa Bay through the 2018 season.
 On October 28, the Bucs announced that they had placed Williams on injured reserve, ending his season and leaving the Buccaneers without one of their starting wideouts the rest of the way.
 Williams battled a hamstring injury for several weeks and finished the season with 22 catches for 216 yards and two touchdowns.

 Buffalo Bills

 On April 4, 2014, Williams was traded to the Buffalo Bills, his hometown team, for a 6th-round draft pick, just one season after signing a contract extension with the Buccaneers.
+During a week 4 game against the Houston Texans, Williams caught what would become his lone touchdown with the Bills, an 80-yard pass from EJ Manuel.

 On October 13, 2014, it was reported that Williams had asked the Bills for a trade.
 Williams was placed on the waived/injured list on December 8, 2014.
 He went unclaimed during the waiver process, and was placed on the Bills injured reserve list the next day.
 On December 22, 2014, Williams recovered from his calf injury and was released by the Bills.

-Suspension

-On September 8, 2015, it was announced that Williams would be suspended for the first six weeks of the 2015 season.
-He spent the entire 2015 season as a free agent.
+Williams was suspended by the NFL for the first six weeks of the 2015 season on September 8, 2015, for an undisclosed issue.